Home Compare SHOP vs UBER

 Stability

-On stability, Uber Technologies, Inc. is positioned higher in the group, while Shopify Inc. is closer to the middle.
+Uber Technologies, Inc. sits in the stronger part of the group on stability, while Shopify Inc. is closer to mid-pack.

 Valuation — Dominant Gap